Professional practice

 Ukwu v Afren Plc & Ors [2017].
 Appeared in a complex tribunal matter involving allegations of fraud and whistleblowing.

 Pabani v ESS & Ors [2016] (EAT).
-Appeared in a high profile whistleblowing claim relating to a CIS country involving allegations of fraud in the decision to allow the press access to certain documents.
+Appeared in a high-profile whistleblowing claim relating to a CIS country involving allegations of fraud in the decision to allow the press access to certain documents.

 Kavanagh and others v Crystal Palace Football Club [2013] EWCA Civ 1410; [2013] IRLR 291).
-Appeared as Sole Counsel for employee in the Court of Appeal and in the Employment Appeal Tribunal in significant TUPE dispute.
+Appeared as Sole Counsel for employee in the Court of Appeal and in the Employment Appeal Tribunal in a significant TUPE dispute.

 C.D. v S.T.
 (C-167/12).
 Appeared as Junior Counsel before the Court of Justice of the European Union for employee in surrogacy/maternity rights claim concerning the Pregnant Workers Directive.

 Pymn and Brook v the Land Registry (Case Nos: 3102028/09 & 3102027/09 & 3105521/09) (2011).
-Appeared (with John Hendy KC for the workers in a case involving trade union victimisation.
+Appeared (with John Hendy KC) for the workers in a case involving trade union victimisation.

 Grant v Land Registry ([2011] ICR 1390; [2010] IRLR 583).
-Appeared as Sole Counsel before the Employment Appeal Tribunal and as Junior Counsel in the Court of Appeal for employee in sexual orientation dispute.
+Appeared as Sole Counsel before the Employment Appeal Tribunal and as Junior Counsel in the Court of Appeal for employee in a sexual orientation discrimination dispute.

 Sahota v Home Office and another [2010] I.C.R.
 772. Appeared as Sole Counsel in the Employment Appeal Tribunal for employee in pregnancy discrimination (IVF) claim.